 Aspects Of The Movie To Be Cautious Of (Spoilers)

-I did take my 15 year old son to see the movie and he liked it.
-He was witness to domestic violence as a toddler, and has also spent a lot of time in residential treatment over the years for behavioral issues so I went into this movie with him cautiously.
+I did take my teenage son to see the movie, and he liked it.
+We talked ahead of time, about how parts of his own story as an adoptee might make this difficult to watch, he was still enthusiastic about seeing it, so off we went.
+I went into this movie with him cautiously.
 I expected that we would be processing some of the hard storyline together as we drove home.
-If you are unfamiliar with Dumbo, the remake follows the storyline of Dumbo and his mother, Mrs. Jumbo being separated from one another due to her aggression that causes destruction at the circus early on in the film.
-However, my son wasn’t phased.
+If you are unfamiliar with Dumbo, the remake follows the storyline of Dumbo and his mother, Mrs. Jumbo, being separated from one another due to her aggression that causes destruction at the circus early on in the film.
+My son’s assessment was that he liked the movie and didn’t find it at all triggering.

 I don’t think so.